Kenya Coffee History

 • Ruiru 11

 The Ruiru 11 variety was unleashed in 1985.
-Before this time, the Kenyan market was saturated highly by the SLs and was fair until a coffee berry disease(CBD) erupted.
-About half of the production in Kenya dipped.
-This forced Kenya Research Institute in Ruiru to develop a variety that could endure severe conditions.
-The researchers produced an F1 hybrid and gave it the name ‘Ruiru 11’ from the site of the research base.
+Before this time, the Kenyan market was saturated highly by the SLs.
+It was fair until a coffee berry disease(CBD) erupted.
+About half of the production in Kenya dipped, forcing Kenya Research Institute in Ruiru to develop a variety that could endure severe conditions.
+The researchers produced an F1 hybrid and gave it the name 'Ruiru 11' from the site of the research base.

 • K7